ambaradan/rocksmarker/README.md

 For Rocksmarker, the recommendation is to use the source build of Neovim.
 You can follow those instructions from the "Quick start" at the [Neovim site here](https://github.com/neovim/neovim/blob/master/BUILD.md).

-Compiling it from source presents no particular problems, and if the you meet the above requirements, it results in the following sequence of commands:
+Compiling it from source presents no particular problems, and if the you meet the previous requirements, it results in the following sequence of commands:

 ```bash
 git clone https://github.com/neovim/neovim